 and He Himself bore our sins in His body on the cross, so that we might die to sin and live to righteousness; for by His wounds you were healed.

-(b) Live to righteousness.
 Jesus broke open the prison of sin and secured your freedom.
-So be free.
-Have nothing to do with dead works and sin.
+So be free and have nothing to do your old master sin.
 Stop acting like the prisoner you once were and enjoy the righteous life that Christ has given you.
 Reckon yourself dead to sin and alive to Christ (see entry for Rom.
 6:11).

 The Grace Commentary is a work in progress with new content added regularly.
 Sign up for occasional updates below.
 Got something to say?
 Please use the Feedback page.
 To report typos or broken links on this page, please use the comment form below.